amahpour/self-organizing-mcus-example/README.md

 ## Understanding the Code

+The codebase is extensively documented with function-level docstrings explaining the purpose, parameters, and behavior of each component.
+Key files to read:

 ### Core State Machine (`shared/core/node.c`)
 1. **SEEKING**: Listen for CLAIM messages, if none heard, claim coordinator
 2. **COORDINATOR**: Assign IDs to joining members, handle JOIN requests